DongHY1/Guitar-Chord-Editor/README.md

 # Guitar-Chord-Editor
-🎸A simple guitar chord editor based on canvas you can editor online in [codepen](https://codepen.io/donghy1/pen/yLzzOLy).
+🎸A simple guitar chord editor based on canvas,
+You can view this project online [codepen](https://codepen.io/donghy1/pen/yLzzOLy).

 ## Screenshot